sydneypperrin/MIE304-Introduction-to-Quality-Control/Assignment 07: Control Charts for Attributes I/README.md

 6. What is the center line that can be used in a chart for monitoring in next period?

-Questions 7-9 assume we start from the previous solution.

 7. What is the average sample size?

 8. Starting with the original data, set up the fraction nonconforming control chart for this process using the average sample size control limit approach.
 Is the process in statistical control according to this chart?